SafeExamBrowser/seb-server/docs/overview.rst

 - Track user activities within user-activity logs for the whole SEB Server or a client.
 - Create, export, and maintain SEB connection configurations.
 Those are needed to startup a Safe Exam Browser client with and contain all information to connect securely to the SEB Server.
 - Create and maintain SEB exam configurations.
 Those are sent to a SEB client on connection setup and contain all SEB settings for a particular e-assessment.
-- Setup and maintain Learning Management Systems (LMS) like Open edX or Moodle to be able to navigate and find courses or quizzes on the LMS and to push access restrictions to the LMS if supported by the LMS
+- Setup and maintain Learning Management Systems (LMS) and e-assessment systems like Open edX, Moodle, OpenOlat or ANS to be able to navigate and find courses or quizzes on the system and to push access restrictions to it if supported by the particular LMS/e-assessment suite.
 - Import and maintain courses or quizzes from an LMS.
 Setup everything that is needed for an e-assessment that is based on a course or quiz from the LMS
 - Apply indicators to the exams to indicate incidences while monitoring running e-assessments.
 - Monitor running e-assessment and have an overview of all connected SEB clients.
 Manage SEB client connections and view logs sent by individual SEB clients.